 How do various precipitation properties vary both spatially and temporally during the pre-genesis stage of developing disturbances?

-Although the increasing trend in the PMW proxy of total raining area (areal coverage of 85–91-GHz PCT ≤ 250 K) is not as progressive as the increase observed in the proxy from 3B42 (raining fraction > 0 mm h-1), both proxies indicate that the total raining area increases as pre-genesis stage progresses closer to the time of TC formation (Figs. 8a and 9a).
-This suggests that an increasing trend in total raining area could be useful predictor that a genesis event could soon occur.
+Although the increasing trend in the PMW proxy of total raining area (areal coverage of 85–91-GHz PCT ≤ 250 K) is not as progressive as the increase observed in the proxy from 3B42 (raining fraction > 0 mm h-1), both proxies indicate that the total raining area increases as pre-genesis tropical disturbances near the time of TC formation (Figs. 8a and 9a).
+This suggests that an increasing trend in total raining area could be useful predictor that TC genesis could soon occur.
 The total raining area in the 0–24-h period prior to genesis was particularly unique compared to the previous days, exhibiting a clear increase in occurrence (~10% greater the 24–48-h period) over a large area around the disturbance center (Fig. 11).
 In comparison to these composite results, however, the 12 individual AL case studies in Zawislak et al. (2014b) did not show a particularly noticeable increasing trend, or a uniquely larger raining area within a day of genesis.
 Though the composite for all basins indicates a more obvious trend, the subset for the AL (not shown) actually exhibited the least distinguishable trend among all of the basins, suggesting that the individual case results are probably robust in a larger sample.
 Fig. 11 also showed that precipitation becomes more consolidated, or organized, downshear of the center as the pre-genesis stage progresses towards formation, particularly within 24–48 h of genesis.
 These results appear consistent with Fritz et al. (2016), who also found that total precipitation increases in coverage within 36 h of genesis.

 An increasing trend in the areal coverage of “strong” convection, in both 3B42 (Fig. 8b) and PMW (Fig. 10a) proxies, was also observed in the composite of all basins.
 However, similar to the total raining area, the AL and EP/CP contributed the least to this trend (WP was the largest), as there was very little difference in the distributions in each subsequent 24-h period.
 This also appears consistent with the individual case evolutions shown in Zawislak et al. (2014b) using identical proxies.
 This result, however, appears to be somewhat contradictory to the increasing trend observed in the AL/EP in Leppert et al. (2013b) and the AL in Fritz et al. (2016).
 Considering how small the percent coverage of deep convection is within these disturbances (~ <5% by most metrics used among the composite studies), this result may be quite sensitive to the radius considered (e.g., ~300 km in this study v.
 200 km in Fritz et al. 2016), as well as the different observation sources (i.e., IR brightness temperature, PMW PCT, or reflectivity echo top), and thresholds used.